57th Street–Seventh Avenue station: Later modifications

 The station was operated by the BMT until the city government took over the BMT's operations on June 1, 1940.
 This station underwent an overhaul in the late 1970s, which included fixing the station's structure and replacing the original wall tiles, old signs, and incandescent lighting with 1970s modern-look wall tile band and tablet mosaics, signs and fluorescent lights.
 Staircases and platform edges were also repaired.

 In 2023, a short barrier was installed at the center of the platforms to reduce the probability of passengers being pushed into the tracks.
+In 2026, as part of the Zoning for Accessibility program, private developer Extell Development received permission to build a new entrance at the 57th Street–Seventh Avenue station, to be included in a tower that it was constructing on the site of the Hotel Wellington.
+Extell also agreed to fund accessibility upgrades at the nearby 50th Street station, in exchange for being allowed to increase the size of the tower.